RammonZub/Risk-Simulation/BOARD.md

-The board.py file in your project defines two main classes, Territory and Board, which together represent the game board and its individual territories.
-Here's a detailed breakdown of each class and its methods:
+The board.py Defines two main classes, Territory and Board, which together represent the game board and its individual territories.

 # Class: Territory
 ## Constructor __init__(self, name):